Capital Engineering

 If you do not see your company on the list, fill out the CONTRACTORS PREQUALIFICATION APPLICATION and email it to engineering@newbergoregon.gov.

-River Street.png Other Roads Projects - River Street Update
+Link to River Street page Other Roads Projects - River Street Update

 There has been considerable progress made towards a complete re-build of South River Street; a project that will cover two biennia.
 First, the Newberg Urban Renewal Agency (NURA) has accepted the recommendation from their Community Advisory Committee that two sections of River Street would make great candidates for early NURA public improvements.
 Find more info here.

-Waste Water Plant Upgrade - Copy The City of Newberg is weighing up its options for a major upgrade to its waste water treatment plant to include a potential new Oxidation ditch.
+Link to Waste Water Plant Upgrade page The City of Newberg is weighing up its options for a major upgrade to its waste water treatment plant to include a potential new Oxidation ditch.
 This is the critical plant that deals with human waste for our growing population.
 Click here to learn more.

 Ongoing construction or improvement projects funded by a city's Capital Improvement Program (CIP) include infrastructure upgrades such as road repairs, water, sewer, and storm-water system improvements.
 These Projects are considered essential for maintaining and enhancing public facilities within a community, ensuring the quality, safety, and functionality of public infrastructure in accordance with the City Public Works Design and Construction Standards, and the City Municipal Code.